BADR0b0t33/Homelander/README.md

 and detect potential security breaches within their network environments.
 Please note that Homelander is a work in progress and may undergo changes and updates in the future to enhance its functionality and usability.

+HomeLander.py is the main script for personal home network use, configurations must be set correctly before use.
+MLS_IDS.py is test idea and has not been properly tested or has the ML traits been trained yet, its just a sample code for theory.

 ## Usage